freeCodeCamp/guide/src/pages/svg/index.md

 ---
 ## SVG

-SVG or Scalable Vector Graphics is a web standard for defining vector based graphics in web pages.
+SVG or Scalable Vector Graphics is a web standard for defining vector-based graphics in web pages.
 Based on XML the SVG standard provides markup to describe paths, shapes, and text within a viewport.
 The markup can be embedded directly into HTML for display or saved to a `.svg` file and inserted like any other image.
-You can write SVG by hand but more complicated graphics can be designed in vector graphics editors such as Illustrator or InkScape and exported to SVG files or code.
+You can write SVG by hand, but more complicated graphics can be designed in vector graphics editors such as Illustrator or InkScape and exported to SVG files or code.

 ## SVG Basics
 Developers start an SVG graphic with the `<svg>` tag and XML namespace like so: